vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 The Vākāt.aka–Gupta conflict

 About ad 445 Prabhāvatī’s youngest son Pravarasena crossed the Narmadā and pitched his army camp (vāsaka) in Tripurī (modern Tewar) on the northern bank of this river, i.e. in Gupta territory.
 29 To all appearances the tripartite alliance between Guptas, Nāgas, and Vākāt.akas, was beginning to erode.
 This might also have had to do with a new player that had entered the arena, Skandagupta, a bastard son of Kumāragupta.
 The Gupta emperor was growing old and the jockeying for the best position to succeed him had beguṇAs far as we know, there were at least three contenders for the throne.
-1) Kumāra’s legal son by his chief wife Anantadevī, P¯urugupta, who at the time might still have been too young to play a significant part.
+1) Kumāra’s legal son by his chief wife Anantadevī, Pūrugupta, who at the time might still have been too young to play a significant part.
 2) The emperor’s younger brother

 28 In the 13th year of Prabhāvatī’s regency (c. ad 417) Divākarasena was still recognized as yuvarāja.
 CII V, 7 ll.
 9–10: yuvarāja[śrī]divākarasenajananī.
 The seal of these Poona Plates of Prabhāvatī runs (CII V, 8): ‘[By] the enemy chastising order of the Mother of the crown-prince, who is the ornament of the Vākāt.akas and has attained royal fortune by inheritance.’ (vākāt.akalalāmasya [kra]maprāptanr.paśriya[h.] | jananyā yuvarājasya śā sanam. ripuśāsa[nam k ] ).
 Divākarasena is no longer mentioned as a son or king in the later charters of Prabhāvatī; in his stead two other sons of hers are called Mahārāja in two charters of land donations made in the nineteenth and twentieth regnal year of her son Pravarasena.
 In these inscriptions (CII V, 36 l.
 10 (R. iddhapur Plates of Prabhā vatīguptā); Shastri & Kawadkar 2001, 135–151 (Miregāon Plates of Prabhāvatī Guptā, Year 20)), she describes herself as the ‘Mother of the Mahārājas of the Vākāt.akas, the illustrious Dāmodarasena and Pravarasena’.
 See below, n.
 59 on p.
 332. The Setubandha may contain an indication that the younger brother Pravarasena had a hand in Divā karasena’s disappearance (see Bakker 2008, Introduction).